adamhuston/daemons-engine/README.md

 ## Architecture

+See [CONTRIBUTING.md](./CONTRIBUTING.md) for an overview of working on this project.

 See [ARCHITECTURE.md](./ARCHITECTURE.md) for an overview of the backend, game engine, and WebSocket protocol.

 See [roadmap.md](./roadmap.md) for an overview of the feature development plan.